itsneski/lightning-jet/README.md

 ```bash
 . ~/.profile
 ```
 Test your path by running `jet -v`.
-Your path is set correctly if it prints out help.
+Your path is set correctly if it prints out the version.
 Fix the `PATH` in `~/.profile` in case of an error.

 #### Upgrade to Umbrel0.5.0 (Umbrel5)